SlicerMorph/W_2020/Lab_Slicer_Measurements/README.md

 2. Select the line markup mode and place a line along an area of interest in one of the slice views.
 This could also be done using an open or closed curve.

 3. Select the `Line Profile` module.
 Choose MRHead as the input volume, the line you created (by default named **L**) as the input line and choose the options to create a new output table and plot series.
 If needed, you can adjust the number of samples along the line using the Line resolution slider.
-Select the **Compute intensity profile** button and a line plot of the intensity volume intensity values sampled along the line.
-From the `Data` module you can also view the results as a table by clicking the eyeball next to the name of the table node created.
+Select the **Compute intensity profile** button and a line plot of the intensity volume intensity values sampled along the line will be displayed.
+From the `Data` module you can also view the results as a table by clicking the eyeball next to the name of the table node.

 <img src="./images/lineProfile.png">